 You can book shore excursions through the cruise ship and have the cost added to your account, so you don’t need to pay for them separately, or you can organise your own activities when you disembark in port.

-If you aren’t sure which currencies you will need, any of our FXperts will be happy to help you – they can give you currency information as well as the rate available on the day.
-Find your nearest store by clicking here, or phoning 1300 426 997.
+If you aren’t sure which currencies you will need, any of our FXperts will be happy to help.
+They’ll be able to help with currency information, as well as the rate available on the day.
+Find your nearest store online, or by phoning 1300 738 697.